CordetG/aurallusion/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=style-plastic-green&logo=python&logoColor=ffdd54) ![Rust](https://img.shields.io/badge/Rust-Language-orange)

-+ Python includes useful libraries for working with visual data and machine learning algorithms
++ Python includes useful libraries for working with visual data and machine learning algorithms.
-+ Rust has a great integrated module system that is useful for encapsulation.
++ Rust has a great integrated module system that is useful for encapsulation and is a useful language for safe coding practices.

++ For simplicity, the program development will focus on python first and integrate rust later if possible.

 <!-- omit in toc -->
 ## License